 8. Crystal Bridge Conservatory

 We had to park on the street, so we found a space on the road between the gardens and Scissortail Park.
 Because it was October, there was a fall/Halloween festival going on in the gardens.
-There was a sugar skull mural made out of pumpkins!
+There was a sugar skull mural made from pumpkins!
 We also walked around the pond outside before heading into the conservancy.

 Sugar skull mural by Tank Ramirez